lucisaldanha/lusalga.github.io/README.md

 ### `Next steps`

  - Update color patterns, buttons and others.
- - Next personalized Logo and Icon.
- - Set up new email for contact.
-Added but not work, shows 405 error message.
  - Add Resume page.
 Working on new branch.
  - Fix 404 page, not working on mobile view.